JaZeR-444/jazer-website-master-2026/README.md

 <br>

-**Answer**: The repository is public for portfolio transparency, but all code, designs, and brand assets are proprietary.
-See the [LICENSE](#️-license--legal) section for details.
-You may study the code for educational purposes with proper attribution, but cannot use it in your own projects without written permission.
+**Answer**: **No.** This repository is publicly visible for portfolio and transparency purposes only.
+All code, designs, and brand assets are proprietary and protected by copyright.

+**You may NOT:**
+- Copy, fork, or clone this repository for your own use
+- Use the layout, design, or structure as a template
+- Deploy a similar site using this codebase
+- Extract components or code for other projects

+This site is the intellectual property of JaZeR.
+Unauthorized use is prohibited.
+See the [License](#️-license--legal) section for complete terms.

 </details>